jasonvriends/azure-quickstart/6-bonus/BlockchainPoC/README.md

 # Step 3: DLT Workshop

-1. Refer to the <a href="https://raw.githubusercontent.com/jasonvriends/azure-quickstart/master/6-bonus/BlockchainPoC/BlockchainOnCloudWorkshopGuide.pdf">BlockchainOnCloudWorkshopGuide.pdf</a> start the workshop.
+1. Login to **Apache Guacamole**
+2. Create a connection to dltworkshop-vm.
+3. Follow the instructions outlined in <a href="https://raw.githubusercontent.com/jasonvriends/azure-quickstart/master/6-bonus/BlockchainPoC/BlockchainOnCloudWorkshopGuide.pdf">BlockchainOnCloudWorkshopGuide.pdf</a>.